 The project constructed approximately 19.5km of four-lane divided road between Allgomera, south of Warrell Creek, and Nambucca Heads, where it connects to the Nambucca Heads to Urunga project that opened to traffic in July 2016.
 The project, built to Class-M (motorway) standard, includes new grade separated interchanges at Warrell Creek and Bald Hill Road, and a new major crossing of the Nambucca River at Macksville.

 The project has improved road safety and economic efficiency by reducing travel times and freight transport costs.

-The total cost of the project is $830 million.
-The Australian and New South Wales governments are each providing $415 million towards the construction of the project.
+The total cost of the project was $830 million.
+The Australian and New South Wales governments each provided $415 million towards the construction of the project.

 Acciona Ferrovial Joint Venutre was awarded the contract to design and construct the project on 11 July 2014.
 Major works commenced on 17 December 2014.
 The first 13km, the Macksville Bypass, opened to traffic in December 2017.
 The remaining 6km opened to traffic on 29 June 2018.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important

 matter, users should carefully evaluate the accuracy, completeness and relevance

 of the information for their purposes and should obtain appropriate professional